 where A is a free parameter describing learning rate for both options, and x(t) is the amount of the outcome on trial t.
 Learning rates are bounded between 0 and 1.
 Equations 1 and 2 represent a simple reinforcement learning model describing how rewards affect choices for the two options.

 For the longitudinal computational model, we estimated the learning rate using a growth function.
-To do this, we estimated a normally-distributed learning rate, `A, that was subsequently transformed such that `A = Φ–1(A / scale), where Φ–1 is the inverse of the cumulative distribution function of the normal distribution, and scale is scaling factor that ensures A meets the 0 to 1 bounds (here, scale = 1).
+To do this, we estimated an unbounded learning rate, `A, that was subsequently transformed such that A = Φ( `A ), where Φ is the cumulative distribution function of the standard normal distribution.
+This transformation ensures that the learning rate used in the computational model is between 0 and 1.
 To examine changes in learning rate across time, we assumed that `A is a person-specific parameter, given by the following growth function: